 Kanwaljit Singh Bakshi is a National List MP based in Manukau East and is New Zealand Parliament’s first Indian Sikh Member.
 He has a profound interest in trade, law and order and developing positive inter-ethnic relationships in the country.

-Kanwaljit endeavors to generate awareness about the Indian culture and its people in New Zealand.
+Kanwaljit endeavours to generate awareness about the Indian culture and its people in New Zealand.
 He, along with the members of local Indian Community gifted the first copy of a book titled “A Spiritual Journey Harmandar Sahib: The Golden Temple” to New Zealand’s Prime Minister John Key.
 He also received Pravasi Bharatiya Samman Award for his extraordinary services and immense contribution to the Indian communities in New Zealand.

 Having a political background, he always had a desire to understand politics while helping his father in various election campaigns.
 He is proud of continuing his family tradition whilst representing Indian communities in the country.
 Apart from supporting the Kiwis, he has also represented the South-East Asian Communities and was a member of a range of business and socially focused organizations.
 Recognizing shared values and principles, he became actively involved in the National Party shortly after moving to New Zealand.